-No. Staff may not disclose the immigration status or other personal information about any student or his/her family, without prior parental consent or the authorization of the district to do so.
+Even when staff are asked for a student's immigration or citizenship information for reasons having nothing to do with federal immigration law enforcement, staff may not disclose the immigration status or other personal information about any student or his/her family, without prior parental consent or the authorization of the district to do so.
 The disclosure of such information may jeopardize the right of a student to attend public school and expose the district to liability.
 The disclosure may also violate the Federal Educational Rights and Privacy Act (FERPA).